-All suspected or actual cases of CSE are a safeguarding concern in which Child Protection procedures must be followed; this will include a referral to MARU and where the risk is immediate to the police.
-If any staff are concerned about a pupil, they will refer to the Designated Safeguarding Lead/s and the CSE lead within their school.
+All suspected or actual cases of CSE are a safeguarding concern in which child protection procedures must be followed; this will include a referral to MARU and where the risk is immediate to the police.
+If any staff are concerned about a student, they will refer to the Designated Safeguarding Lead/s and the CSE lead within the school.
 Potential indicators of CSE are contained within Appendix A.